-The Executive Committee is a team made up of the Board of Directors, working closely with the CEO to ensure that the company is compliant with all its legal responsibilities.
+The Executive Committee is a team made up of three Board Directors, working closely with the CEO to ensure that the company is compliant with all its legal responsibilities.
 It may be called upon to make decisions in times of crisis.
 It is also responsible for management performance and management succession.